-In late August I took part on the Streethunters.net Streethunt in London.
-The weekend was divided on a street photography workshop on Friday and the actual Streethunt on Saturday.
-The workshop was aimed at beginners and though I was warned by Spyros about this, I didn’t mind attending as I had to learn how to take pictures again.
+In late August I took part on the Streethunters.net Street hunt in London.
+The weekend was divided on a street photography workshop on Friday led by the founder of Street Hunters, Spyros.
+This workshop was aimed at beginners and though I was warned by Spyros about this, I didn’t mind attending as I thought it would be good to re-fresh the memory.
+In fact, I had to learn how to take pictures again.

 Yes, you read it right.
 I was so immersed in my commercial and professional work that I barely had time do to any street photography.
 The few times I went out and shoot with my friends felt so unnatural, even uncomfortable at times.
-I was getting back home with an ugly feeling of frustration and being upset of not getting any results.
+I was getting back home with an ugly feeling of not getting anything.
 I was questioning my faith in street photography

 The weeks leading to the gathering I spent some time reading articles, researching styles and getting into the street photography mindset.
 I have to admit It wasn’t enjoyable and I realized how much shit content is out there.
 I had to be selective of what I was reading and pick the right sources of content to help me get back the confidence while shooting in the streets.

 I attended the workshop with a very open mind and heart and ready to learn anything from everyone, I was very observant and like a sponge absorbing all the valuable information presented to me.

 It was such a pleasure to meet Thomas Ludwig of Cosyspeed who sponsored the Streethunt.
 He is an incredible photographer with a very refined eye.
 I quietly observed his style of shooting and re-learnt that street photography is ones personal view of what happens on the streets and the creative possibilities are endless.